waepoints/waepointstandards-documentation/outline.md

 ...
 Define…, … Alias… As…, …Dealias(ed) all (the) aliases for…, … Dealias(ed)… as…, Change the … to … mode…, Set... custom... confirmation..., Clear... custom... confirmation..., Set ... welcome message to..., Set...
 Welcome message for...
 To..., Clear welcome messages..., Clear welcome message for...

-### Module System Commands

-Define a module that/which/where...
-Named/called..., Update the... module...
-To have..., Rename the...
-Module to..., Load...
-Module..., Restore… module…, Stop/Cancel/Unload...
-Module(s)..., Add a...
-From...

 ### Processing System Commands

 … Modiphate… effects… to/with/as/is/are… modiphs…, … Modiphade… modiphs… to/with/as/is/are… modiphases…

-### Contacting & Joining Requests
+### Contacting Requests and Joining Requests

-### Incoming Contacting & Joining Requests
+### Incoming Contacting Requests and Incoming Joining Requests

 ## End of the Detailed Outline of the Waepoint System Standards